mikeconti/csc211-spring2023/mini-challange/mc-02/readme.md

 Can you help Birk find out how many days he has to wait until he sends up his rocket?

 ## Input
 On the first line there is a single integer n (1≤n≤100000) the number of days for which the launch license is valid.
-On the second line follows n integers between 0 and 109 where the i’th integer is the amount of space junk on the i’th day.
+On the second line follows n integers  where the i’th integer is the amount of space junk on the i’th day.
 The first day is day i=0.

 ## Output
 Output a single integer, the number of days Birk needs to wait before he launches his rocket.